Oregon food handler card and insurance requirements

 • Temperature control

-Oregon food handlers will receive a physical or printable food handler card once they complete an approved food handler course and pass the exam.
+Oregon food handlers will receive a physical or printable card once they complete an approved food handler course and pass the exam.
 Employers must keep proof of their food handlers’ certifications on file.

 Oregon food service businesses can help protect themselves from different types of risk by having the right Oregon business insurance.
 Many companies in the state consider these insurance coverage options:

-General Liability insurance
+General liability insurance

-Food service general liability insurance can offer additional coverage for restaurant-specific risks such as foodborne illness coverage, which could help protect your business if a customer gets sick from contaminated or incorrectly prepared food.
+General liability insurance in Oregon covers your business in case of injuries to non-employees or property damage.
+For restaurant-specific risks, consider food service general liability insurance.
+It offers extra protection, such as foodborne illness coverage, which could help protect your business if a customer gets sick from contaminated or incorrectly prepared food.

-Workers’ Compensation insurance
+Workers’ compensation insurance

-Commercial Property insurance
+Commercial property insurance

 Commercial property insurance can help pay for repairs or replacements of business property damaged by a covered event such as a burst pipe or fire.
 Some examples of physical assets owners can insure with this coverage include business equipment, inventory, furniture and buildings.

-Commercial Auto insurance
+Commercial auto insurance

-All vehicles in Oregon must have minimum auto insurance coverage of $25,000 per person, $50,000 per accident and $20,00 for property damage.3
+Remember, Oregon law requires a minimum auto insurance coverage for all vehicles.
+Your policy must have at least $25,000 per person, $50,000 per accident in bodily injury liability and $20,000 for property damage liability.

-How NEXT Insurance supports Oregon food handlers
+How long to get an Oregon food handlers card?

 Alex Dryjowicz